- Purpose of the Professional Outreach Committee

 - Ask for an appointment to explain OA’s program of recovery to the interested professional; share only from your personal experience, and remember that OA is nonprofessional.

 - Encourage the professional to attend an OA meeting, or offer to take them to an open OA meeting.

 - Provide OA literature.
-Usually a service body purchases professional presentation folders from the WSO (available at bookstore.oa.org) and provides them for individual members to take to their appointments with their family doctor or other professionals.
-These folders include a cover letter to the professional, the Courier newsletter, and the pamphlets When Should I Refer Someone to Overeaters Anonymous?, Membership Survey Report, and Compulsive Overeating: An Inside View.
+Usually a service body purchases Professional Presentation Folders from the WSO (available at bookstore.oa.org) and provides them for individual members to take to their appointments with their family doctor or other professionals.
+These folders include a cover letter to the professional, the Courier newsletter (and the pamphlets When Should I Refer Someone to Overeaters Anonymous?, Membership Survey Report), and In OA, Recovery Is Possible.
 Additional pamphlets can be added to customize the folder for specific audiences, and it’s advisable to include a current meeting list.

-Below is a non-comprehensive list of literature, available through the World Service Office, that you can use to customize professional folders:
+Below is a non-comprehensive list of literature, available through the World Service Office (WSO), that you can use to customize professional folders: